 Understanding literature and communicating your thoughts on a topic is an essential part of doing research.
 In this assignment, I want you to act (or learn to act) as a research scientist and give your fellow class a lecture about your topic.
-The individual research lecture presentation will start from Week 2.
-Students that present in Week 2 and 3 will receive 4, 2 bonus points of total grade respectively for their significant effort early in the course.
+The individual research lecture presentation will start from Week 3.
+You will be asked to give a 20min presentation of a topic, and then lead 40mins discussion for the topic.

 Take a look at videos from the following talk series to learn how to structure your talk